choefele/CCHMapClusterController/README.md

 CCHMapClusterController
 =======================

+`CCHMapClusterController` solves the problem of displaying many annotations on an `MKMapView`.

 [![Build Status](https://travis-ci.org/choefele/CCHMapClusterController.png?branch=master)](https://travis-ci.org/choefele/CCHMapClusterController)

+## Getting started

 If you have your project set up with an `MKMapView`, integrating clustering will take 4 lines of code: